-Table 7.1-2.
+Chart 5.
 (Source: DAODAS Division of Operations, Management Information and Research Section; Unduplicated Clients/Matched Clients).
-Note: FY09 data has not been finalized.
+Note: FY10 data has not been finalized.

-Analysis - Trends in these efficiency measures have shown measured accomplishments throughout the late 1990s and into the 21^{st} century on client treatment and retention, and thus positive results in achieving sustainable recovery, reducing harm and reducing abuse.
+Analysis - Trends in these efficiency measures have shown measured accomplishments throughout the late 1990s and into the 21st century on client treatment and retention, and thus positive results in achieving sustainable recovery, reducing harm, and reducing abuse.
 In terms of comparison to other organizations, no outcome measures are provided by private substance abuse service providers in South Carolina.
 However, nationally, the state ranks ahead of other states in achieving these measures.

 DAODAS and its local partners have also participated in the federally required Youth Access to Tobacco Study to reduce South Carolina youth's ability to purchase tobacco products.
 This federal law requires states to conduct annual, random, unannounced inspections of a statewide sample of tobacco vendors to assess their compliance with the state law (§17-17-500) that prohibits retailers from selling tobacco products to minors.
-Continuing a steady decline in this rate, the department documented a purchase rate of 11.6% in FFY2009, down to 10.8% in FFY2010.
+Continuing a steady decline in the rate of youth access to tobacco, the agency documented a purchase rate of 11.2% in FFY04, 10.9% in FFY05, 12.3% in FFY06, 12.4% in FFY07, and 11.6% in FFY08, falling to 10.8% in FFY09 and 7.9% in FFY10.
+This is well below the federal requirement of 20% and the FFY10 result achieves a goal of Governor Sanford's; to reduce youth access to tobacco rates to no more than 10%.
+DAODAS has surpassed the expected outcome.
 By continuing to successfully achieve this requirement, the department has forestalled a possible 40% cut in SAPT Block Grant funding.